appsody/website/content/docs/stacks/stack-structure.md

    would map the current directory (where the init was performed), into `/project/userapp` in the container file system.

 2. Dependency directory mount
 This creates a directory (accessible in both the user file systems and the of the container), in which the cumulative set of dependencies can be stored.
-This is simply specified via the docker variable `APPSODY_DEPS`.
+This is simply specified via the Docker variable `APPSODY_DEPS`.
 For example:

    ```bash
    ENV APPSODY_DEPS=/project/deps